TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-23-rails-development-environment-with-vagrant-and-docker.md

 `--name xyz` gives the container the friendly name `xyz` which we can refer to it by when we want to later stop it or link it to another container

+`-e` allows us to set environment variables in the container we're creating.
+In this case we're setting the PostgreSQL username and password, see the section "Environment Variables in Linked Containers" for how we later access these credentials from our Rails app without hard-coding them.

 `xyz:latest` means start the container from the latest image tagged with `xyz`

-`-e` allows us to set environment variables in the container we're creating.
-In this case we're setting the postgres username and password, see the section "Environment Variables in Linked Containers" for how we later access these credentials from our Rails app without hard-coding them.

 I find it useful to think of a Docker image like a class definition.
-We use a Dockerfile (basically a load of shell commands) and the `docker build` command to create an image.
+We use a Dockerfile (basically a list of shell commands) and the `docker build` command to create an image.

 We then use the `docker run` command to create a container from that image.
 The container is like an instance of a class.
 We can create multiple containers (a new one every time we use `docker run`) from a single image.
 Each container (instance) is completely isolated from every other container, even if they are created from the same image.
-Although bear in mind you can also do things like creating images based on the state of a container so the analogy shouldn't be extended much further(!)
+You can also do things like creating images based on the state of a container so the analogy shouldn't be extended much further(!)

 The final `docker run` is a little more complicated: